 What Kind of Detox Treatment Programs are There?

 There are two main types of drug and alcohol detox programs: inpatient and outpatient.
-When it comes to choosing the one that will work best for someone, that depends on the unique factors that we have previously mentioned, including the severity of their addiction, what substance they’re dependent on, how serious their withdrawal symptoms are, and so on.
+When it comes to choosing the one that will work best for someone, that depends on the unique factors that we have previously mentioned, including the severity of their addiction, what substance they’re dependent on, the severity of their withdrawal symptoms, and so on.

-Inpatient detox treatment is the more common form of medical detox and involves the person being removed from their regular environment and placed under 24-7 care and supervision, typically at one of the following places:
+Inpatient detox treatment is a more common form of medical detox.
+It involves the person being removed from their everyday environment and placed under 24-7 care and supervision, typically at one of the following places: